fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/4/text.md

 The second step is to code the HealthCheck class.
 This class is a Plain Old Java Object (POJO).
 The model class is the template for the value object.

-Open the project with your favorite IDE and, in the src/main/java/kioto directory, create a file called HealthCheck.java with the content of Listing 4.4.
+Open the project with your favorite IDE and, in the src/main/java/kioto directory, open a file in **vscode** explorer called HealthCheck.java with the content of Listing 4.4.

 ```